EffectOrientedProgramming/book/Chapters/05_Monads.md

 2. Reduce redundant error-handling code by handling associated errors in a single place.

-What if we make a box called `Result` containing *both* the success-path result together with error information if it fails?
+What if we make a box called `Result` containing *both* the success-path value together with error information if it fails?
 For simplicity, both the error information and the success data are `String`s:

 ```scala mdoc